 Connectedness to campus

-FASS1000 - foundational unit for ALL commencing students of the faculty, entails a walkthrough of select highlight parts of campus, covering aspects like space, place, history, activism, culture and community to build a sense of connectedness to the University of Sydney.
-Not only did we virtualise this experience, but also equipped students with the ability to create and share their own journey-map - winning the 2021 Vice Chancellor's award for innovation and excellence in teaching.
+FASS1000 - a foundational unit for ALL commencing students of the faculty of Arts and Social Science, was originally conceived with an instructor led walkthroughs of different parts of campus; covering aspects like space, place, history, activism, culture and community; to build a sense of connectedness to the University of Sydney.
+Not only did we virtualise this experience, but also equipped students with the ability to create and share their own journey-map - THe Unit of study won the 2021 Vice Chancellor's award for innovation and excellence in teaching.

 Evolution of teaching platforms in 3D

 To that end, we have been increasing the utility of our in-house VR asset management tool set: Eta-Ki.